Sedley Baptist Church

 WORSHIP SERVICE

 A. Regular Worship Service shall be each Sunday morning.
-Sunday School shall meet prior to the morning Worship Service and will begin with united fellowship for all present in the Sanctuary prior to individual class attendance for the lesson.
+Sunday School shall meet prior to the morning Worship Service and will begin with united fellowship in the Sanctuary prior to individual class attendance for the lesson.

 B. The Church shall observe the Lord's Supper during the morning Worship Service the first Sunday of each month in the quarters of each year (January, April, July and October).